crate/cratedb-datasets/devrel/uk-offshore-wind-farm-data/README.md

 This dataset contains data about UK offshore windfarms from [The Crown Estate](https://www.thecrownestate.co.uk/en-gb/what-we-do/asset-map/), which manages these installations.
 The textual descriptions of each wind farm project are from Wikipedia (see: [List of offshore wind farms in the United Kingdom](https://en.wikipedia.org/wiki/List_of_offshore_wind_farms_in_the_United_Kingdom)).

+Watch CrateDB Developer Advocate Simon Prickett as he explains the data model and walks you through some example queries in [this video](https://www.youtube.com/watch?v=xqiLGjaTlBk) of his talk "Modeling and Analyzing Renewable Energy Data".

 ## Wind Farm Data

 ### wind_farms.json